 Make sure to bring travel documents such a passport, Visa(s), travel insurance, credit cards, plane tickets, passport photos, and cash for Visa’s.

 Spread out your money so you never carry all of it in one pocket.
 This is for security purpose.
-Your expenditure will determine how much you should have in you brought with you.
-1000 Shades of Green covers the cost of all accommodations, meals and transportation expenses, except for items not mentioned in your safari package.
+Your expenditure will determine how much you should have in you brought with you. access budget safaris covers the cost of all accommodations, meals and transportation expenses, except for items not mentioned in your safari package.
 You should have cash available for tips.

 Banks and ATM’s are available in all major town and cities.

 The exchange rate is not fixed.
 It fluctuates constantly but the general rate of exchange is: $1.00 US = to 2500-3520/=Ugandan shillings (UGX).

 We offer various kinds of food options, including vegetarian meals.
 All special meals must be communicated in advance.
 Bottled mineral water is provided for all meals.
 Travelling in sub-Sahara can create dehydration, so you need to drink plenty of water.
 Bottle water is sold at your accommodations and lodging restaurants.